Online Art Gallery

-Jack Vettriano, OBE (born Jack Hoggan) was born in St Andrews in Scotland in 1951 and grew up in the industrial seaside town of Methil, about 30 minutes south of his birthplace.
+Jack Vettriano, OBE was born in St Andrews in Scotland in 1951 and grew up in the industrial seaside town of Methil, about 30 minutes south of his birthplace.
 Born Jack Hoggan, later adopting his mother's maiden name, Vettriano left school at 16 and became an apprentice mining engineer.
-For a short time in the late 1960s, he had a summer job as a bingo caller at the Beachcomber Amusements on Leven Promenade.
+For a short time in the late 1960s, he had a summer job as a bingo caller at the Beachcomber Amusements arcade on Leven Promenade.

 Vettriano took up painting as a hobby in the 1970s, when a girlfriend bought him a set of artist's paints for his 21st birthday.
 His earliest paintings, under his birth name "Jack Hoggan", were copies or pastiches of impressionist paintings; his first painting was a copy of Claude Monet's Poppy Fields.
-Much of his influence came from studying paintings at the Kirkcaldy Museum and Art Gallery.
+Much of Jack Vettriano's influence came from studying paintings at the Kirkcaldy Museum and Art Gallery.

 Jack Vettriano's 1992 painting "The Singing Butler" became a best-selling image in Britain in 2004 when it sold at auction for £744,800, a record at the time for any Scottish painting, and for any painting ever sold in Scotland.

-All of the Jack Vettriano pictures in the gallery, unless marked sold are available for purchase from ourselves.
+All of the Jack Vettriano pictures in the gallery, unless marked sold, are for sale and are available for purchase from ourselves.
 If you would like further information on any of our artworks, or you are interested in purchasing any of the pictures and you require additional images then please do not hesitate to contact us and we will be happy to provide these on request.

 Further images and more detailed information is available by clicking on the image of an artwork.
 Pricing is available on request by selecting one of the artwork thumbnails and clicking ENQUIRE